-The last year has clearly been a challenging time for many women, as concerns around financial stability have been brought into sharp focus.
-However, according to new consumer research from Nutmeg, one positive legacy of the pandemic is the significant shift in the attitudes and behaviours of women towards their money, and more importantly, their investments.
+The last few years have certainly provided all of us with financial challenges and reasons to reconsider how we think about money.
+Whether it is job uncertainty created as a result of the pandemic or more recent speculation of a recession, spiralling inflation or the ongoing rising cost of living putting pressure on household income, financial stability has been brought into sharp focus.
+However, according to new insight from Nutmeg, one positive legacy is the significant shift in the attitudes and behaviours of women towards their money, and more importantly, their investments.

 The most common barriers to investing – a perception of not having enough money, not knowing where to start investing, and a lack of trust in the industry – are broadly aligned across the genders.
-However, in light of the pandemic, 43% of women have said creating a rainy-day fund is a key priority, while nearly one in five say they feel more confident dealing with money matters now.
-In addition, women are more likely to research the ways in which they can maximise their returns and more likely to research their different investment options.
+Despite both genders having the same reservations, for decades, men in the UK have been far more likely to invest, while women have been more likely to put their savings into cash.

 Why are more women engaging with investments?